 Loud tinnitus can make it difficult — or even impossible — for some clients to participate in regular conversations and social activities.
 Many have trouble with following a conversation, talking on the phone, watching television, listening to the radio, etc. Hearing aids help by making speech clear and distinct.
 As a result, clients feel less personal frustration and social isolation.

 At Hearing Sense, we go above and beyond for our clients, doing everything we can to help them find the right solution for their hearing loss and tinnitus.
-If you believe you are suffering from tinnitus and would like to discuss if hearing aids could work for you, book a FREE appointment today on 8331 8047 or book here.
+If you believe you are suffering from tinnitus and would like to discuss if hearing aids could work for you, book a FREE appointment with our Tinnitus Treatment Clinic in Adelaide today.